 Biomedical Research Fellows

-Six students from Dr. Erin Riggins’ MS-INBRE Biomedical Research I and II classes at the Jefferson Davis Campus received MS-INBRE Research Fellowships this summer.
+Six students from Dr. Erin Riggins’ MS-INBRE Biomedical Research I and II classes at the Harrison County Campus received MS-INBRE Research Fellowships this summer.
 Dylan Tran, Marjorie Lam, Thuy Hien (Rose) Le, Bridget Boehm, Evan Smith, and Thomas Pegoda each received a fellowship award worth $4,500 and were allowed to choose a research topic and location in Mississippi.

 Only 25 students in the state were chosen for the prestigious award.